hyperoslo/hyper-radar/README.md

 We would love you be involved in **Hyper Radar** evolution!
 Come up with new ideas, play with new tech, participate in discussions and don't be afraid to express your own views and opinions.
-Have your built something cool?
+Have you built something cool?
 A library, side project or a homemade spacecraft?
 Go and share it with the world!